tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_X1.md

 Due to the fact that there is no optical drive, you need to install Arch from USB stick.

-The lazy way to install is just default installation, works flawlessly.
-Installed system will boot in legacy-BIOS mode.
+> Legacy-BIOS

+This procedure is far less involved then UEFI and works perfectly.

+In order to turn off UEFI booting you will need to boot into your BIOS and change the boot mode to Legacy.
+Afterward, follow the Beginners' guide for standard installation instructions.

 > UEFI

-Note:This procedure reflects a single user's experience, and no attempt was made to experiment with different settings.

-Download the official ISO or create your own using something like Archiso.
-Follow the instructions for creating a UEFI bootable USB from the ISO.
-Note that the default bootloader works fine so there's no need to replace it with an alternative like rEFInd.
-In the BIOS under Startup, set "UEFI/Legacy Boot" to UEFI only and turn off CSM support (this step might not be necessary, try skipping it first if you like).

-Upon saving your changes and restarting, the UEFI boot options from the USB stick should come up and you can proceed to installing Arch.

-It appears that the default partition table (and Windows installation) uses MBR.
-To use UEFI, you should reformat the disk as GPT (wiping the drive in the process).
-Follow the instructions for creating the EFI system partition. gdisk recommends a size of 300M.
-Follow the Beginner's Guide to see how to correctly generate (and then fix) the fstab entry for the ESP.

-Booting using an efibootmgr entry is quite simple (and doesn't require any extra packages).
-Simply follow the instructions for creating the EFISTUB and adding the efibootmgr entry.
-The note about Lenovo Thinkpads truncating the UEFI options doesn't apply to the X1: the recommended efibootmgr entry works fine.
-The note about escaping the backslashes in the initrd path does apply, verify with efibootmgr -v that the boot entry doesn't have any missing characters.
+Installation from UEFI bootable USB works with the default bootloader, so rEFInd is unnecessary.
+In the BIOS under Startup, set "UEFI/Legacy Boot" to UEFI only.
+The default partition table (and Windows installation) uses MBR.
+For UEFI, reformat the disk as GPT.

+Booting using an efibootmgr entry works well.
+The warnings about incompatibility and embedding arguments to do not apply.

 Hardware
 --------